 She lay very still on the kitchen chair beside me, recovering from her ordeal as I worked on the psychology course I was teaching at the time.
 I didn’t know then that I was in the presence of the love of my life.

-I named her Molly but when we saw how dainty and lady-like she was she gained her title and became Lady Molly.
-I got to know the person beneath the cat.
+I named her Molly but when we saw how dainty and lady-like she was she became Lady Molly.

 She was full of life and energy, her head constantly darting this way and that looking at the exciting world.
 She was always engaged in something, playing football with a piece of coal or hopping a piece of straw or an apple core around the floor.
 She could climb up and down trees with more agility than any cat I’ve ever known.
 She could run so fast, galloping excitedly towards me with trust and love when I called her, scampering quickly in the back door when I would say ‘come fast Lady Molly, come fast’ or running ahead of me with her back legs bounding and bouncing off the ground like springs.
 I used to say that she was the fastest girl in the universe… the fastest, the best, the most gentle, the most intelligent, the most beautiful, and the most precious to me.

 We had a language all of our own.
 I knew what she wanted to eat and where she wanted to go just by her tone of voice or how she looked at me.
 I would walk alongside her but when I opened the door to let her out she would look up at me beseechingly, maybe saying goodbye or maybe checking with me that it was all right to go out.
 She always had time for one last caress and hug before she left.
 We lived our lives harmoniously, our routines perfectly synchronised.
 The species barrier completely melted away and we were not cat and human, but just two beings who cared deeply for each other.